atomist/sdm-local/README.md

 # Adding to your SDM

-The `configure` function in `src/configure.ts` sets up your SDM.
-Add listeners, editors, generators and other commands here.
-The present implementation shows some basic functionality.

 > The API is identical to the API of a cloud-connected Atomist SDM.

 ## Adding projects
-Further projects can be added in three ways:
+Further projects can be added under the expanded directory tree in three ways:

 ### Normal git Clone